 My “reading hour”, as I like to call it, has easily become a part of my evening routine, which I’m looking forward to each day.

-Evening is the perfect moment when I like to snuggle in a cozy spot, turn on a small, discrete lamp, sometimes even light a scented stick, take a book – and read.
+The evening is the perfect moment when I like to snuggle in a cozy spot, turn on a small, discrete lamp, sometimes even light a scented stick, take a book – and read.

 Do try it out for yourself!